LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 4. Dealing with streams
 -----------------------

-In :ref:`the tutorial section dedicated to IOBlocks <tutorials/getting_started:2.e. the ioblock block>`, only the regular usage mode of the :ref:`IOBlock <crappy_docs/blocks:ioblock>` was presented.
+In the :ref:`data-acquisition tutorial <tutorial-data-acquisition>`, only the regular usage mode of the :ref:`IOBlock <crappy_docs/blocks:ioblock>` was presented.
 In this mode, the data points are acquired from the :ref:`In / Out <crappy_docs/inouts:in / out>` object one by one, which acquires one sample per IOBlock loop.
 InOuts that support the *streamer* mode